huningxin/tf-community/rfcs/20210910-webnn-delegate-for-tflite.md

 * Node.js/Electron.js: it is supported by the WebNN-native binding for Node.js

 ### Best Practices
-* Does this proposal change best practices for some aspect of using/developing TensorFlow?
-How will these changes be communicated/enforced?

 This change will follow the [TensorFlow Lite delegate development guide](https://www.tensorflow.org/lite/performance/implementing_delegate) and won't change any best practices.

 ### Tutorials and Examples
-* If design changes existing API or creates new ones, the design owner should create end-to-end examples (ideally, a tutorial) which reflects how new feature will be used.
-Some things to consider related to the tutorial:
-    - The minimum requirements for this are to consider how this would be used in a Keras-based workflow, as well as a non-Keras (low-level) workflow.
-If either isn’t applicable, explain why.
-    - It should show the usage of the new feature in an end to end example (from data reading to serving, if applicable).
-Many new features have unexpected effects in parts far away from the place of change that can be found by running through an end-to-end example.
-TFX [Examples](https://github.com/tensorflow/tfx/tree/master/tfx/examples) have historically been good in identifying such unexpected side-effects and are as such one recommended path for testing things end-to-end.
-    - This should be written as if it is documentation of the new feature, i.e., consumable by a user, not a TensorFlow developer.
-    - The code does not need to work (since the feature is not implemented yet) but the expectation is that the code does work before the feature can be merged.

 The C++ example that enables WebNN delegate.
 ```c++